IGBIllinois/spammonitor/README.md

 # Spam Monitor
-Script checks a person's Junk folder and sends an email digest of spam message Uses Bootstrap 4.1.3 for email template
+Script checks a person's Junk folder and sends an email digest of spam message\n Uses Bootstrap 4.1.3 for email template\n

 # Requirements
 * Perl